 Avid Profile Helps Give a Voice to The Sound of Change Live Concert

 June 1, 2013 was an unforgettable evening for the millions who experienced The Sound of Change Live, a star-packed benefit that drew a capacity crowd to London's 82,000-seat Twickenham Stadium while being simulcast worldwide.
-For the sound engineers responsible for making their artists sound their best at such a high-profile event, it was an evening of familiar ease and trust, thanks to the choice of Avid Profile Systems, featuring VENUE software.

 The concert was staged by Chime for Change, an organization founded by Gucci to raise awareness and money for projects that improve access to education, healthcare, and justice for women around the world.
 Using the Catapult crowd-funding platform, visitors to the Chime for Change website can research specific topics and missions, and then fund them directly.